noddy1996/react-native-redux-starter/docs/dark-mode.md

 Dark mode is tottal powered by Redux. `its under appState Reducer` Each and every components implments the Redux, with the help of `ReduxWrapper` Component, and extract the `darkMode` from `appSate`
 Reducer.
+`Note: For the Better exp please Wrap your Screen with Container Component, Because on Dark mode it enables the background color to black 70%`

 ## How to toggle `Dark` mode .?
 You have to implment the Redux with `ReduxWrapper` Component, and destruct the method `toggleDarkMode$` and call the function